sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

 7. You may also want to open **Customer Orders** page when clicking **See All** to see a complete list of orders belong to a particular customer.

     Navigate to the **Events** tab for the Footer control.
-Click the 3 dots icon for the `OnPress` property and select the `Object Browser`.
+Click the dotted icon for the `OnPress` property and select the `Object Browser`.
 Bound it to the `GenericNavigation.action`.

     <!-- border -->![MDK](img-6.6.png)

 8. You will now override its properties.
-Click the 3 dots icon for the `OnPress` property and select `Overrides`.
+Click the dotted icon for the `OnPress` property and select `Overrides`.

     <!-- border -->![MDK](img-6.7.png)